vivo1806/bitespeed-identity/README.md

 **POST /identify**

-Reconciles a contact by email and/or phone number.
+Reconciles a contact by email or phone number.
 At least one field is required.

 **Request body:**
 ```json